Listen to the Mocking Bird

 "Listen to the Mocking Bird" (1855) is an American popular song of the mid-19th century.
 Its lyrics were composed by Septimus Winner under the pseudonym "Alice Hawthorne", and its music was by Richard Milburn.

 It relates the story of a singer dreaming of his sweetheart, now dead and buried, and a mockingbird, whose song the couple once enjoyed, now singing over her grave.
 However, the melody is moderately lively.

 "Listen to the Mocking Bird" was one of the most popular ballads of the era and sold more than twenty million copies of sheet music.
 It was popular during the American Civil War and was used as marching music.
 Abraham Lincoln was especially fond of it, saying, "It is as sincere as the laughter of a little girl at play."

 Some of the earliest popular recordings were by John Yorke AtLee (1891); Joe Belmont (1899); Frank Stanley and Corinne Morgan (1904); and Alma Gluck (1915).

 Adaptations

-The song's melody was reprised by Louis Prima & Keely Smith for their 1956 version of the song, with new lyrics, entitled "Nothing's Too Good For My Baby."
+The song's melody was reprised by Louis Prima and Keely Smith for their 1956 version of the song, with new lyrics by Bob Budston and Joe Falcon, entitled "Nothing's Too Good For My Baby", which appeared on their album The Wildest!.